SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 The table shows that all schemes converge as expected.

-### Third order MPRK schemes
+### Third-order MPRK schemes

-In this section, we proceed as above, but consider third order MPRK schemes instead.
+In this section, we proceed as above, but consider third-order MPRK schemes instead.

 ```@example eoc
 # select 3rd order schemes